oz123/wolkenbrot/README.md

  * Do you support Windows or Mac OS X?

-   The author of this software strongly despises working on Windows or
-	 Mac OS X. Hence, this software is not tested for these platforms.
+   The author of this software strongly despises working on Windows or Mac OS X. Hence, this software is not tested for these platforms.
    If you can run Python on your OS, it might run.

  * Do you support provisioning machines with Saltstack\Chef\Puppet\Ansible\XYZ?

-  Strictly speaking **Nope**.
-Alas, see the answer bellow.

- * How can I ,never the less, provision my machine with saltstack?

- One of the annoyances I have had with packer, is that it always provisions salt on the image builder before actually running my salt states.
- That is, by default, Packer only uses publicly available images as the starting point.
- If you plan to use salt, simply create an image which already contains salt installed, and add a single provisioning command `salt-call` after uploading your states to the destination machine If other systems are able to do something like that (I believe ansible can run playbooks locally too) then you can use any system you like.
+  Yes, just install them via shell first, then call the right binary with the correct playbook\state\formula..

 ### Testing and Installing the test requirements

 Simply issue:

 ```
 $ pip install -e ".[dev]"
 $ make test
 ```